sourcegraph/about/blogposts/strange-loop-2019-rgb-to-xyz-the-science-and-history-of-color.md

 Light is a spectrum.
 We can only see a fairly small part of the spectrum.
 If we were built differently, we would see different parts of the color spectrum.
 Light and color isn’t as objective as it might seem at first.
 When light hits our eye it goes into cones.
 Cones are responsible for our color perception.
 When perceiving color, humans have short, medium and long cones that all respond differently to the spectrum and mostly align with red, green and blue.
 (7)

 Each cone produces a number.
 If you are looking at an apple for example, each of your cones responds in a different way.
 And three numbers are sent to the brain.

-_We can describe all colors we can see with just three numbers._
+We can describe all colors we can see with just three numbers

 You only need three numbers to describe every single visible color that you can see.
 Animals also perceive colors differently.
 A pigeon for example has five cones so they might see totally different colors.
 It is just biological happenstance.Color is pretty weird, right?

-**Being able to talk about colors is important.**
+## Color History

 We go back to the 1930s and the systems that were created in to learn more.
 Back then, a main concern for standardizing colors was globalization.
 For example, plane and boat signal light colors were very important.
 If you tell your ally that green is on the left and red is on the right, it is extremely important that there is standardization there for proper communication.